 The microbiome is also responsible for the production of GABA, Dopamine and Serotonin.
 All essential sleep regulating neurotransmitters.
 Inadequate sleep may also cause a deficiency in Melatonin - which is linked to increased intestinal permeability or leaky gut syndrome.

-Gentle breathwork or a short meditation before going to bed, which could help calm your nervous system and therefore keep your gut microbiome in balance.
+Gentle breathwork or a short meditation before going to bed, could help calm your nervous system and keep your gut microbiome in balance.